d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 # Saved in the d2l package for later use
 def voc_label_indices(colormap, colormap2label):
-    """Map a RGB color to a label.""" colormap = colormap.astype(np.int32)
+    """Map an RGB color to a label.""" colormap = colormap.astype(np.int32)
     idx = ((colormap[:, :, 0] * 256 + colormap[:, :, 1]) * 256
            + colormap[:, :, 2])